-Defeats to Argentina, Italy and France saw them suffer an early exit from the 1978 World Cup and the cracks were beginning to show in a footballing nation which had undoubtedly stunned the world in the previous generation.
+Defeats to Argentina, Italy and France saw them suffer an early exit from the 1978 World Cup and the cracks were beginning to show in a nation which had undoubtedly stunned the world in the previous generation.

-At their first group stage match of the 1982 World Cup, Hungary beat El Salvador 10-0, but they subsequently suffered a 4-1 defeat to Argentina and drew to Belgium, crashing out of the tournament.
+In their first group stage match of the 1982 World Cup, Hungary beat El Salvador 10-0, but they subsequently suffered a 4-1 defeat to Argentina and drew to Belgium, crashing out of the tournament.

 In 1986, Hungary suffered a disastrous World Cup campaign.
-They began with a shocking 6-0 defeat to the Soviet Union in a match which some observers have claimed was the beginning of a crisis in Hungarian football.
+They began with a shocking 6-0 defeat to the Soviet Union in a match which some observers have claimed was the beginning of a crisis in Hungarian soccer.

 Hungary momentarily recovered with a 2-0 win over Canada, with goals coming from Marton Esterhazy and Lajos Detari, but they lost 3-0 to Michel Platini's France in their last group game and crashed out of the tournament in Mexico.
 They have not appeared at a FIFA World Cup tournament since then.

 In the whole of the 1990s, Hungary failed to qualify for any major tournaments apart from the 1996 Olympics in Atlanta.
 They dropped as low as 87th in the FIFA World Rankings in 1996.

 Even Puskas was unable to save his country after being appointed as coach in 1993, as his reign lasted only four matches.

 Hungary were close to qualifying for the 1998 FIFA World Cup in France, but were eliminated by FR Yugoslavia in a playoff.